willdebras/ctar/README.md

 The locations API produces a list of trains and their locations on a single L route.
 This function takes a route argument and a key argument to produce a list of all trains on that line.
-It acts similarly to the arrivals API without a stop or station id in providing coordinnates, geospatial heading, train attributes, and next stop information.
+It acts similarly to the arrivals API without a stop or station id in providing coordinates, geospatial heading, train attributes, and next stop information.

 ``` r